2021 Summer Horse Camp Dates:

 Please note that previous experience is not required for participation in our camps.
-Riders will be grouped by experience and comfort level, and lessons will be tailored to each group's specific needs.
+Riders will be grouped by age, experience, and comfort level.
+Riding and activities will be tailored to each group's specific goals.
 Camps fill up quickly so please reserve your spot!
 For safety and effectiveness we limit the number of participants to ensure a safe instructor to rider ratio and allow for maximum learning opportunities.
-Financial assistance may be available; please inquire at firstname.lastname@example.org if you are interested in sponsoring a rider or applying for financial assistance.
+Financial assistance may be available; please inquire at firstname.lastname@example.org if you are interested in sponsoring a rider or receiving financial assistance.

 WHAT WE DO AT CAMP